 So, you want to know how to get rid of neck pain huh?
 You’ve come to the right place!
-Neck pain is a common problem, more common than you may think.
+Prolonged neck pain is a common problem, more common than you may think.
 According to Centers for Disease Control and Prevention – a leading national public health institute of the United States, 20 % of Americans experienced neck pain within the past three months.

-When these factors occur day after day, they accumulate and can cause your neck joints to shift.
+When these stiff neck causes occur day after day, they accumulate and can cause your neck joints to shift.
 If you neck muscles are weak and you try moving your head, one of the displaced joints can catch on something, either a muscle or a nerve, or sometimes both.
 In this case you feel instant pain and experience a protective muscle spasm.
 This feeling when you can’t move is actually a safety mechanism, where your body is trying to prevent you from getting hurt even more.
 Read below to find out about the symptoms of neck pain and how to get rid of neck pain at home.

 Types of Neck Pain

-Acute pain: stabbing and stinging sensation can be located in one specific spot, oftentimes in the lower neck
+Acute pain: stabbing and stinging sensation can be located in one specific spot, oftentimes in the lower neck.

-General pain: a tender area on the neck which is painful, however this pain is not sharp
+General pain: a tender area on the neck which is painful, however this pain is not sharp.

 Referred pain: a burning sensation that spreads from the neck along one of the nerves into your shoulders, arms, and wrists with varying intensity.
 If it feels like you have a neck and shoulder strain, the pain may be actually referred.
 Some people may even experience a combination of a stiff neck and back pain.

 Numbing, weakness, or tingling: these pins-and-needles symptoms usually radiate beyond the neck into your upper extremity.
-It is not common that the pain is felt in both arms, as usually one arm that’s affected.
+It is not common that the pain is felt in both arms, as it’s usually one arm that’s affected.
 You can also have difficulty with gripping and picking up objects with your fingers.

 Headache: oftentimes nerves and muscles in your head can be affected by a neck problem.
 Tight neck muscles can cause a tension headache, whereas a jammed occipital nerve in the neck will produce occipital neuralgia, referring the pain into the scalp and the sides of the head.
 In today’s sedentary lifestyle a stiff neck headache is a common phenomenon.

 How to get rid of neck pain fast – Top 7 Strategies